mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

  Add IActiveSessionFeature.RefreshActiveSession method that allow to work with a new active session after terminating the current one.

- Semi-breaking change: move the property Id into the ILocalSession interface and property BaseId - into the IActiveSession interface.
+ Semi-breaking change: move the properties Id and CompletionToken into the ILocalSession interface and property BaseId - into the IActiveSession interface.
 But because the previous versions of the librey always does use these interfaces togather, no code using the library should be broken.

 1.1.1 - Set correct release notes in the package description.